 Barra began her career with GM in 1980 as a General Motors Institute (Kettering University) co-op student at the Pontiac Motor Division.
 She graduated with a Bachelor of Science degree in electrical engineering in 1985, followed by a Masters in Business Administration from the Stanford Graduate School of Business (GSB) in 1990.

-Along with leading GM, Barra is a member of the Stanford University Board of Trustees and the Stanford GSB Advisory Council.
-She also serves on the Board of Directors of the Detroit Economic Club; the Board of Trustees for Detroit Country Day School; and as a member of The Business Council and Business Roundtable.
-Barra is also co-chair of the Department of Transportation’s Advisory Committee on Automation in Transportation.
+Barra is a member of the Stanford University Board of Trustees and the Stanford GSB Advisory Council.
+She also serves on the Board of Directors of the Walt Disney Company; the Detroit Economic Club; and the Board of Trustees for Detroit Country Day School.